Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Introduction

 \section{Introduction}

-While the amount of text data available online for training NLP models is large and growing steadily, the situation is more contrasted for conversational speech data.
-Indeed, while corpora of spontaneous spoken interactions have been collected for various languages \citep{Dingemanse2022}, those are generally of a limited size and often focus on particular topics or tasks.
-To address this scarcity of available data, a common approach is to instead rely on corpora of authored dialogues extracted from movie scripts \citep{danescu-niculescu-mizil-lee-2011-chameleons} or movie and TV subtitles \citep{Lison2018OpenSubtitles2018SR,davies2021tv} when modeling spontaneous conversation.
+While the amount of text data available for training or fine-tuning LLMs is large and growing steadily, spoken conversational data remains relatively scarce.
+Although corpora of spontaneous spoken interactions have been collected for various languages \citep{Dingemanse2022}, those are generally of a modest size and limited to specific topics or tasks.
+Due to this scarcity of available data, a common approach for the development of conversational models is to rely on corpora of authored dialogues extracted from movie scripts \citep{danescu-niculescu-mizil-lee-2011-chameleons} or movie and TV subtitles \citep{Lison2018OpenSubtitles2018SR,davies2021tv}.

-However, those dialogues have different properties than spontaneous interactions.
-Most importantly, movie scripts are written for the purpose of narrating a story.
-Many key conversational phenomena such as disfluencies \citep{shriberg1996disfluencies}, overlapping talk \citep{schegloff2000overlapping}, and backchannels \citep{Yngve1970} are therefore either absent or uncommon, unless they explicitly contribute to the storyline \citep{Berliner1999,ChepinchikjThompson2016}.
-Subtitles, in addition, are also subject to strict length constraints, with a maximum of two lines with at most 40--50 characters per line and an on-screen display time between one and six seconds.
-As a consequence, subtitles tend to only transcribe the most salient information conveyed in each utterance.
+However, those dialogues are markedly different from spontaneous interactions.
+Most importantly, movie scripts and subtitles are explicitly written with the aim of \textit{narrating a story}.
+Subtitles must also abide to strict length constraints, and thus tend to only transcribe the most salient part of each turn.
+As a consequence, many conversational phenomena such as disfluencies \citep{shriberg1996disfluencies}, overlapping talk \citep{schegloff2000overlapping}, and backchannels \citep{Yngve1970} are either absent or uncommon in those dialogues, unless their presence happens to contribute to the storyline \citep{Berliner1999,ChepinchikjThompson2016}.